AgorastisMesaio/docker-img-netkit/README.md

 │   └── links.csv
 ```

 - `index.html` Optional.
-If you provide one the it will be used instead of the one that is automatically created
+Use it if present, otherwise, generate one automatically.
 - `logo.svg` Optional.
-Will be shown on the automatically crageneratedted index.html file
+If present, use it in the automatically generated index.html file
 - `links.csv` Optional.
-A table will be created inside the automatically generated index.html file.
-This CSV is expected to have `short-name,url,description` format.
+If present will be used in the automatically generated index.html.
+A table will be created.
+This CSV is expected to have `logo,url,short-name,description` format.

 Start your services